JASory/NT-Bind/README.md

    gnatmake nt_ada.adb -largs /lib/numbertheory
    ```
   gnatmake will automatically compile the other files that nt_ada.adb depends on.
-  Ada implements exception handling for
+  Ada implements exception handling for values that cannot be computed within the integer range or do not exist
 # C

 # Fortran